-Working with the Health Care Complaints Commission (HCCC), we receive and manage complaints about registered doctors and medical student in NSW.
+Working with the Health Care Complaints Commission (HCCC), we receive and manage concerns and notifications about the conduct and perfornance and health (impairment) of registered doctors.
 We take a holistic case management approach to ensure registered doctors maintain appropriate professional standards and remain fit to practise.
-We manage complaints within three streams: health, performance and conduct.
-Find out more about each of these programs.

-The Council will act to protect the public if a doctor may be practising unsafely or placing the public at risk.
-The Council also recognises the importance of maintaining the trust and confidence of the public in the medical profession and will use its powers in cases of serious crimes and unethical conduct.
+The Medical Council will act to protect the public if a doctor may be practising unsafely or placing the public at risk.
+The Council also recognises the importance of maintaining the public's trust and confidence in the medical profession and will use its powers in cases of serious crimes and unethical conduct.
 The Council also plays an important role in ensuring that medical students are fit to have contact with the public in NSW.

-Occasionally where the council considers a doctor’s continuing practice poses an immediate and serious risk to public safety or is otherwise in the public interest, the Council may suspend his or her registration pending full investigation by the Health Care Complaints Commission.
+Occasionally where the Council considers a doctor’s continuing practice poses an immediate and serious risk to public safety or is otherwise in the public interest, it may suspend his or her registration pending full investigation by the Health Care Complaints Commission.

 You can check the standards that medical practitioners must meet by visiting the Medical Board of Australia.

 - engage the profession, community and stakeholder groups in education programs to support good medical practice and understanding by medical professionals of the Council’s regulatory functions and support programs

 - receive and manage complaints and notifications about registered medical practitioners and medical students in NSW, in partnership with the Health Care Complaints Commission (HCCC).

 - commission research to improve the evidence base for our regulatory work